freeradical13/freeradical13.github.io/index.md

 Since all organisms have common descent, this top-down organization is called the [tree of life][].
 A [monophyletic group][] (or clade) includes all the descendants of a common ancestor.
 A [paraphyletic group][] is a monophyletic group that excludes some subsets of the total monophyletic group.
 A [polyphyletic group][] shares traits but does not share a common ancestor.

+A [species][] is a somewhat ambiguous term that describes a group of closely related organisms.

 Both prokaryotes and eukaryotes are made of cells.

 ### Cells